TechArtists/ios-debug-tools/README.md

 - 🔐 **Flexible Password Protection**: Multiple authentication strategies for different environments
 - 🧩 **Custom Debug Entries**: Easily add toggles, buttons, text fields, constants, and more
 - 🗂️ **Sectioned UI**: Organize your debugging entries by category
+- 🪲 **Floating Overlay Launcher**: Attach the debug tools to any SwiftUI view with a collapsible launcher
+- 📡 **Live Feed Support**: Stream logs or custom async events directly inside the debug sheet
 - 🧪 **Property Wrapper Support**: Quickly bind debug state to your app's logic
 - 🔄 **Bidirectional State Sync**: Keep debug entries in sync with your app's state
 - 🎯 **Production-Ready**: Environment-specific configurations and hidden access patterns